activeprospect/leadconduit-integration-template/README.md

-# LeadConduit Integration Scaffold
+# LeadConduit Integration Template

 Use this module as a starting-place scaffold for LeadConduit integrations.
 It includes standard structure and example code for both inbound and outbound integrations.

+**Note:** this is a source-only repository.
+It should never be published as a package to npm.

 ## Initializing with `init.sh`